 - Perpetual Smiler: After being forced to eat a failed SMILE, he's now unable to stop smiling or laughing.
 Which is even more tragic since he previously wore a mask so nobody could see him like that.

-- The Reveal: In Chapter 944, we learn that Kamazou the Mankiller who was mentioned earlier and debuted in Chapter 937, was actually Killer, who was forced to eat a failed SMILE and was made one of Orochi's dogs.
-We finally get to know Killer's face and he's now unable to stop smiling and laughing, something he hated so much that he hid his face because of it.
+- The Reveal: Kamazou the Mankiller is actually Killer, who was forced to eat a failed SMILE and was made one of Orochi's underdogs.
+We also finally get to see Killer's face and now Killer is unable to stop smiling and laughing, something he hated so much that he hid his face because of it.

 - Satellite Character: Thus far, his character is almost entirely characterized by his relationship to Kid.

 - Signature Laugh: Deconstructed.
-Killer's laugh is "Fafafafa" but due to mockery and his own hatred of his laugh, he ended up stopping laughing and started wearing a mask to hide his face.
+Killer's laugh is "Fafafafa", a nod to the song Psycho Killer, but due to mockery and his own hatred of his laugh, he ended up stopping laughing and started wearing a mask to hide his face.
 Sadly for him, after being force-fed a SMILE he can't do anything but laugh.

 - Uncertain Doom: For over a hundred chapters.
-While Kid is sent to prison, Killer's fate after meeting Kaido in Chapter 795 remained unknown until Chapter 944, when it was revealed that he had been forced to eat a SMILE fruit and became Kamazo, an assassin for Orochi.
+While Kid is sent to prison, Killer's fate after meeting Kaido remains unknown until the second act of the Wano arc, where it is revealed that he had been forced to eat a SMILE Fruit and became Kamazo, an assassin for Orochi.